 “Netflix for the Arts” – Forbes

 What Boulevard is doing, is giving you access to the world’s most iconic museums, so you can experience leading art exhibitions from the comfort of your own home.
 Here at the editorial, we took at trip to the Victoria and Albert Museum in VR, and experienced a solid 30 minutes browsing the art gallery and listening to the museum curator telling us the stories behind each piece.
 Truly, a phenomenal experience.
-This one is a must!
+This VR app for art appreciation and education is a must!

 It’s time.
 Pack your bags and leave all earthly memories behind.
 If Neil Degrasse-Tyson could take a pick on this list to crown as his favorite – this one would be it.
 With the most scientifically ambitious of our educational VR apps, we’re going to venture out into black night sky and explore the miracles of space.